 - All-in-one and read-only data recovery software.

 - Excellent data recovery effect and great reliability.

-- Supported OS: Windows XP, Vista, Windows 7, Windows 8, Windows 8.1, Windows 10, Windows Server 2003, Windows Server 2008 (R2), and Windows Server 2012.
+- Support Windows 7, Windows 8, Windows 8.1, Windows 10, Windows 11, Windows Server, etc.

 In short, using MiniTool Power Data Recovery, you can easily and quickly recover lost data without damaging the original data.
 It is a tool with high security, excellent performance, and simple operations.